Dating During the Pandemic

 In the first study, which involved a simple interaction with a confederate, the researchers found that the higher participants’ scores were on the perceived vulnerability to disease scale, then the lower their enjoyment of the interaction with the confederate of the researchers, and the less they were judged to have enjoyed the interaction.
 Quite simply, this illustrates that people who report a high level of PVD enjoy social interactions less.

 The next study the researchers carried out involved a mock-up speed dating event.
 For this, they took measures of participants’ attraction to those they were speed dating, measures of selectivity to them (whether they would like to be put in touch with the other person with whom they had interacted), and affiliation (whether they were warm or friendly).
-Participants who scored higher on the PVD scale were less attracted to their speed dating partners and were generally choosier about them in their overall judgements.
+Participants who scored higher on the PVD scale were less attracted to their speed dating partners and were generally choosier about them in their overall judgments.
 For this study, the researchers also took measures of personality type, attachment anxiety, or disgust sensitivity, although they found that these factors were unrelated to attraction or choosiness.

 In terms of gender differences, males who scored higher on PVD scale were less affiliative in their interactions with their speed dating partners compared to males who scored lower on PVD.
 However, for females, there was little difference in affiliative behaviour between those who scored high and those who scored low on the PVD scale.
 Overall, females scored lower than males.